nathanwbailey/msc_project/part_2_decoder/README.md

 ## Purpose

 - Provides a direct comparison between autoencoder and contrastive learning approaches.
-- Evaluates downstream forecasting performance of different approaches.
+- Evaluates the downstream forecasting performance of different approaches.
-- Explore the impact of normalization (batch, group, layer, or none) on downstream task.
+- Explore the impact of different normalisation techniques on the downstream task.

 ## Usage

-- Refer to the scripts and notebooks in each subfolder for specific experiments.
+- Please take a look at the scripts and notebooks in each subfolder for specific experiments.